 Uh oh!
 An S3 bucket that looks enticing!

 You really...
 REALLY should not go to that link (you’ve been warned)!

 How Can Defenders Protect IMDS?

 Since the above attack’s initial access was due to some vulnerable PHP web code, an obvious place to start would be to fix the code.
 The web application developer would start by adding input sanitization to the web code (e.g., not allowing 169.254.169.254 to be entered) or adding defense-in-depth measures like a Web Application Firewall (WAF) to thwart these suspicious web requests before they reach the web server.

-There is however, another approach we can take from a cloud configuration perspective.
-IMDS version 1 is in place and running by default in AWS to this day which allows for these simple GET requests to be used to retrieve information.
-However, we can change this by enforcing IMDS version 22 instead.
+There is, however, another approach we can take from a cloud configuration perspective.
+IMDS version 1 is in place and running by default in AWS for most marketplace images (but we are seeing some shifts to enforcing a more secure version as seen in the Amazon Linux 2023 image3).
+This allows for simple HTTP requests to be used to retrieve information as seen either.
+However, we can change this by enforcing IMDS version 24 instead.
 IMDSv2 differs in a few ways:

 Why this change matters

 Requestor must first request a token from IMDS before making any subsequent requests